evansbenj/BIO722.md/6_genotyping.md

 # Genotyping with bcftools

-A common way that genotype information is conveyed is the `variant call format` – vcf, which is is described [here](https://en.wikipedia.org/wiki/Variant_Call_Format).
-Another new format introduced by the [`Genome Analysis Toolkit`](https://software.broadinstitute.org/gatk/) of the Broad Institute is called the genomic variant call format – gvcf; this is described [here](https://gatk.broadinstitute.org/hc/en-us/articles/360035531812-GVCF-Genomic-Variant-Call-Format).

-Now lets make a vcf file from our bam files.
-We have everything we need to make a genotype (vcf) file with all of the samples, including:
+Now lets genotype our variants from our bam files.
+We have everything we need to make a genotype (variant call format - vcf) file with all of the samples, including:
 * sorted bam files for each sample
 * an index for each bam file (.bai file)
 * a genome (actually a chromosome in our case for one chromosome - chrZZZ.fa) and also supporting files (chrZZZ.amb  chrZZZ.fa.ann  chrZZZ.fa.bwt  chrZZZ.fa.fai  chrZZZ.fa.pac  chrZZZ.fa.sa).